The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Conclusion

 \section{Conclusion}

-Debate as to how best to assign Congressional seats to states based on populations, or how best to assign parliamentary seats to parties based on votes, or how to resolve any number of related problems involving fair allocation of integral rewards based on non-integral desserts, has been ongoing literally for centuries, and we can hardly expect it to subside soon.
-Nonetheless, we have endeavored to make the case that the most natural approach is based on maximum entropy, the same principle used by physicists wanting to make the most justifiable predictions of thermodynamic systems, statisticians wishing to assign probability distribution in the most unbiased manner, and engineers wishing to make optimal use of a communication channel.
+Political and philosophical debate as to how best to assign Congressional seats to states based on their respective populations, or how best to assign parliamentary seats to parties based on votes, or how to resolve any number of related problems involving fair allocation of integral rewards based on non-integral desserts, has been ongoing literally for centuries, and we can hardly expect it to subside soon.
+Nonetheless, we have endeavored to make the case that the most natural approach is one based on maximum entropy, the same principle used by physicists wanting to make the most justifiable predictions of thermodynamic systems, statisticians wishing to assign probability distribution in the most unbiased manner, and engineers wishing to make optimal use of a communication channel.
 Grounded in information theory, entropic apportionment takes seriously, indeed almost literally, the idea of trying to give an equal say to those represented.

-``To apportion,'' as understood by Daniel Webster,\footnote{As quoted in reference \cite{balinski_young:1975}.} ``is to distribute by right measure, to set off in just parts, to assign in due and proper proportion,'' but added, ``that which cannot be done perfectly must be done in a manner as near perfection as can be.''
-Entropy provide a way to precisely and meaningfully quantify departures from perfect proportionality.
+``To apportion,'' as understood by Daniel Webster,\footnote{Webster is quoted in reference \cite{balinski_young:1975}.} ``is to distribute by right measure, to set off in just parts, to assign in due and proper proportion,'' but added, ``that which cannot be done perfectly must be done in a manner as near perfection as can be.''
+Entropy provides a way to precisely and meaningfully quantify departures from perfect proportionality.

-We began with three underlying principles guiding the choice of apportionment method: \textit{Uniformity} of individual representation, \textit{Universality} of apportionment methodology, and \textit{Uniqueness} of the resulting algorithm, and its output (at least in the absence of ties due to accident or symmetry).
-We argued that these \textit{desiderata} restrict viable methodologies to variational principles, involving constrained global optimization of some figure-of-merit which measures the equity or uniformity of the Congress-mediated weights of representation across all represented individuals, or equivalently the mismatch between these indirect weights of representation $\tfrac{a_s}{R} \tfrac{1}{p_s}$, and the uniform weights of representation, $\tfrac{1}{P}$, associated with an ideal direct democracy.
+We began with three underlying principles guiding the choice of apportionment method: \textit{Uniformity} of individual representation, \textit{Universality} of apportionment methodology, and \textit{Uniqueness} of the resulting algorithm, and its output (at least in the absence of ties due to numerical accident or symmetry).
+We argued that these \textit{desiderata} restrict viable methodologies to variational principles, involving constrained global optimization of some figure-of-merit which measures the equity or uniformity of the Congress-mediated weights of representation across all represented individuals, or equivalently, the mismatch between these indirect weights of representation $\tfrac{a_s}{R} \tfrac{1}{p_s}$, and the uniform weights of representation, $\tfrac{1}{P}$, associated with an ideal direct democracy.